The best food for Golden Retriever puppies is one that is designed to meet the nutritional needs of an energetic, medium to large breed.

 One way to keep things as consistent as possible is to choose one of these brands with matching puppy and adult food options.

-Royal Canin’s breed specific food is always a popular choice.
+Royal Canin’s breed specific food is always a popular choice – which is why their Golden Retriever puppy food is at the top of this list.

 Designed for your dog’s own breed, it makes you feel that you are likely to be headed in the right direction.